 Enjoy a whole day of family-friendly activities and live entertainment aboard the Queen Mary.
 There will be special historic tours and a patriotic theatrical movie in the Queen Mary Theatre and so much more.
-To end the night, the Queen Mary will present its signature fireworks spectacular filled with patriotic music capped by a special performance by The Pointer Sisters.
-Boat opens at 2 p.m., fireworks start at 9 p.m.
-Long Beach. $24-$44.
+To end the night, the Queen Mary will present its signature fireworks spectacular filled with patriotic music.
+Boat opens at 2 p.m.
+Fireworks start at 9 p.m.
+Long Beach. $24-$59.
 All Ages.
 Event details.

 Aquarium of the Pacific BBQ

-Why fire up the grill at home when you could come and savor dinner, enjoy the Long Beach fireworks display over the Harbor, and delight in the underwater sea life of the Aquarium at night at the annual 4th of July BBQ?
+Why fire up the grill at home when you could come and savor dinner, enjoy the Long Beach fireworks display over the harbor, and delight in the underwater sea life of the Aquarium at night at the annual 4th of July BBQ?
 Or just come after 5 p.m. and skip dinner, just see the animals and fireworks!
-BBQ is served at 6 p.m., fireworks at 9 p.m.
-Long Beach. $14.95-$79.
+BBQ is served at 6 p.m.
+Fireworks at 9 p.m.
+Long Beach. $14.95-$38.
 All Ages.
 Event details.

 4th of July Fireworks Cruise

 Everyone knows the best way to see fireworks is over the ocean, where they reflect back everywhere you look.
 So what could be better than seeing them surrounded by ocean?
-Enjoy a sunset cruise and fireworks while enjoying wine (well, the grown ups will!) and snacks.
+Enjoy a sunset cruise and fireworks while enjoying wine (well, the grown-ups will at least) and snacks.
 The boat leaves at 7:30 p.m.
 Dana Point. $45-$65.
-Ages 5 & up.
+Ages 4 & up.
 Event Details.

 Catalina’s Fireworks On the Island